-All of our products are dairy-free, nut-free, gluten-free, oil-free, vegan, and kosher, fitting so many dietary preferences.
-Tahini packs a nutritional punch in every serving.
-It contains plant-based calcium, protein, and iron, many of which kids don’t eat enough or can only gain from eating leafy green vegetables or meats.
-Tahini is also packed with nutrients including zinc, copper, iron, magnesium, and manganese, and is full of B vitamins.
-To learn more about the nutritional makeup of tahini, read this blog post.
+All of our products are dairy-free, gluten-free, oil-free, vegan, and kosher, fitting so many dietary preferences.
+Did you know tahini packs a nutritional punch in every serving?!
+It contains plant-based calcium, protein, and iron.
+These are micronutrients kids don’t eat enough or can only gain from eating leafy green vegetables or meats.
+Tahini is also packed with nutrients including zinc, copper, iron, magnesium, and manganese.
+Lastly, it’s full of B vitamins!
+Learn more about the nutritional makeup of tahini.

-You can easily add Soom Silan to children’s diets by way of swapping it for maple syrup on top of pancakes, waffles, or french toast, or adding it to a yogurt bowl with your children’s favorite fruits, nuts, and seeds!
+You can easily add Soom Silan to children’s diets!
+You can do this by swapping it for maple syrup on top of pancakes, waffles, or french toast.
+We also suggest adding silan to a yogurt bowl with your children’s favorite fruits, nuts, and seeds.
 It’s also a deliciously rich sweetener that you can use in baked goods, too, like in our Pumpkin Brownies.
 Be sure to check out our many kid-friendly recipes that our children love.

 Here’s how the three of us feed Soom to our children:

-From the day both Liel and Eve started eating solids, I mixed Soom Tahini with bananas, silan, avocados, apple sauce – you name it, Soom was in it!
+From the day both Liel and Eve started eating solids, I mixed Soom Tahini with bananas, silan, avocados, apple sauce.
+You name it, Soom was in it!
 Today, I add tahini and silan to their oatmeal in the morning (we have a delicious recipe for gingerbread twist on oatmeal), and mix it into smoothies and yogurt.
-So, while they are very different – both Liel and Eve get tahini almost daily – the only difference is that one knows and the other doesn’t!
+So, while they are very different – both Liel and Eve get tahini almost daily.
+Yhe only difference is that one knows and the other doesn’t!
 I add tahini into their daily intake because of the high amounts of calcium and iron (which many kids don’t necessarily eat enough of)!
 Plus, it’s delicious!

 I have two sons, Malcolm, who’s 4, and Julius, who’s almost 2, who eat way more mac and cheese, grilled cheese, chicken nuggets and french fries than I would like to admit.
-BUT they do love them some Soom products!
+But, they do love them some Soom products!
 I’ve been mixing tahini into their food since they were eating mashed fruits and veggies, and now I send both kids to daycare with tahini and jelly or chocolate tahini and banana sandwiches.
 It’s a great substitute for peanut butter since they can’t eat any nuts at school.
 What makes me the happiest these days is that the only syrup Julius knows for his breakfast waffles is Silan!
 He points to it and demands “mo!” (aka “more”) Move over Maple.
 Make Room for Soom 😉

 For other ways to sneak tahini and silan into your children’s snacks, read this blog post that our nutrition consultant, Adina Fradkin, MS, RD, LDN, helped us with!